 After a stroke, some seniors isolate themselves due to embarrassment concerning their physical appearance or ability to speak.
 However, social support is essential for providing your loved one with the motivation he or she needs to recover.
 Companionship from a North Coast stroke caregiver can ease your loved one’s concerns about judgment and help him or her begin to accept changes as he or she works to regain abilities.

 The recovery following a stroke may at times become physically and emotionally overwhelming for you and your loved one.
 Turn to Home Care Assistance for additional support.
 Our caregivers are available for both part-time and live-in care and can provide social stimulation, assist with mobility, and help with many important daily tasks.
 In addition to stroke care, we also offer comprehensive Parkinson’s, dementia, and Alzheimer’s home care North Coast seniors and their families can count on.
-For more information and to schedule a no-obligation consultation with one of our experienced Care Managers, call 1300 LIVE-IN or (02) 6646 3527 today.
+For more information and to schedule a no-obligation consultation with one of our experienced Care Managers, call (02) 6646 3527 today.